 We all hope to welcome the Lord’s return.
 Nowadays, the four blood moons have already appeared; earthquakes, famines, plagues and all sorts of other disasters are becoming more and more frequent.
-The prophecies of the Lord’s have basically been fulfilled.
+The prophecies of the Lord’s second coming have basically been fulfilled.
 And there are many people who are publicly testifying online that the Lord Jesus has returned.
 But many brothers and sisters are confused: “The Bible clearly says: ‘But of that day and hour knows no man, not the angels of heaven, nor the Son, but My Father only’ (Matthew 24:36).
 How could those bearing witness know that the Lord has come back?
 Has the Lord truly returned?
 How can we welcome the Lord?”
 These are important questions that relate to whether we can welcome the Lord.
 Let’s explore them together.

 What Is the Meaning of “No One Knows the Day or the Hour”?